Sun-Bleached Memory

-There lives in me a sun-bleached memory that will never fade.
-As a child, I spent much of my time in the country on my grandparents’ farm.
-As a middle child, I often asked to stay behind when my family returned to the city—I preferred solitude and the natural world to the chaos of our urban home.
-Even then, I knew I belonged to a different kind of habitat, one more aligned with my inner nature.
+A sun-bleached memory lives in me, one that has never faded.
+As a child, I spent long stretches in the countryside on my grandparents’ farm.
+Being the middle child, I often asked to stay behind when the rest of my family returned to the city.
+I preferred the quiet and the living rhythms of the land to the controlled order of our urban home, where surprises were hard to come by.
+Even then, I sensed that I belonged to a different habitat, one more closely aligned with my inner nature.

-During those stays, I enacted a symbolic ritual of departure and return.
-Mornings were spent around my grandparents’ home, but in the evenings, when my grandmother gave the signal, I would set out across the property to fetch my grandfather for dinner.
-The path was never direct—my journey wandered as I got lost in fantastical inner worlds.
-To me, that is the nature of any true journey: the destination is never fully predictable, nor is its arrival guaranteed.
-Nature invites us into that mystery.
+During those stays, I performed a small ritual of departure and return.
+My mornings unfolded around my grandparents’ house, but in the evenings, when my grandmother gave the signal, I would set out across the property to fetch my grandfather for dinner.
+The route was never straight.
+I wandered, drifting through fields and into imagined worlds of my own making.
+That, to me, is the nature of any true journey: the destination is uncertain, and arrival is never guaranteed.
+Nature invites us into that open mystery.

-I never take for granted how fortunate I was to grow up on a farm—an experience that is becoming increasingly rare.
-In this painting, I’ve used a familiar digital icon for “home,” one that recurs in computers and devices.
-The painting symbolizes my ongoing search for a sense of belonging and connection to nature in an increasingly technological world.
+I never take for granted how fortunate I was to grow up on a farm, an experience that is becoming increasingly rare.
+In this painting, I’ve used the familiar digital icon for “home,” the symbol that appears on our computers and devices.
+The painting reflects my ongoing search for belonging and for a living connection to nature in an increasingly technological world.

 home